DeepLabCut/DeepLabCut/docs/beginners-guide.md

       > **💡 Tip:** Avoid empty spaces in your project name.

    - **Naming the Experimenter:**
-     - Fill in the name of the experimenter or the project head.
+     - Fill in the name of the experimenter.
 This part of the data remains immutable.

 3. **Determine Project Location:**
    - By default, your project will be located on the **Desktop**.